Seoul-Mates in South Korea: From the Beauty of Jeju Island to the DMZ

 A walk down memory lane…

-We arrived in Dongducheon around lunchtime and quickly found Camp Casey (next to Hovey) and the “Little America” town that surrounds the bases and caters primarily to soldiers from both camps.
-Western-style fast food, all signs in English, a neon-sign-lined nightclub area and an alarming number of pawn shops (for those who spend too much time in the nightclubs, my husband explained).
+We arrive in Dongducheon around lunchtime and quickly found Camp Casey (next to Hovey).
+The “Little America” town that surrounds the bases caters primarily to soldiers from both camps.

-We wandered the streets for a bit while Dave reminisced about his year in Korea and then stopped for lunch.
-After lunch we took advantage of the abundance of English-speaking services and Dave got a haircut while I got a mani-pedi.
+We wandered the streets for a bit so Dave can reminisce about his year in Korea and then we stop for lunch.

-Luckily, we e-mailed a company called VIP Tours and they got back to us within the hour and confirmed our pick-up for 8am the next morning.
-Whew!
-Crisis averted.
+Luckily, we e-mailed a company called VIP Tours and they respond within the hour and confirm our pick-up for 8am tomororw morning.